ODB (wrestler): Return to TNA Wrestling (2016–2017; 2019–2020)

-On November 2, 2019, Impact Wrestling announced that proceeds from their Melrose Ballroom TV tapings would go towards replacing her food truck that burned down in Chicago during the weekend of Starrcast and AEW All Out.
+On November 2, 2019, TNA Wrestling announced that proceeds from their Melrose Ballroom TV tapings would go towards replacing her food truck that burned down in Chicago during the weekend of Starrcast and AEW All Out.
 She confirmed that she would be present but didn't comment on whether or not she'd be wrestling at the event.

 All Elite Wrestling (2019)

 ODB made a surprise appearance at All Out, participating in the Casino Battle Royal.
 She eliminated Teal Piper before being eliminated by Britt Baker.